huggingface/optimum-habana/README.md

 🤗 Optimum Habana was designed with one goal in mind: **make training and evaluation straightforward for any 🤗 Transformers user while leveraging the complete power of Gaudi processors**.
 There are two main classes one needs to know:
-- GaudiTrainer: the trainer class that takes care of compiling (lazy or eager mode) and distributing the model to run on HPUs, and of performing traning and evaluation.
+- [`GaudiTrainer`](https://huggingface.co/docs/optimum/main/en/habana_trainer#optimum.habana.GaudiTrainer): the trainer class that takes care of compiling (lazy or eager mode) and distributing the model to run on HPUs, and of performing traning and evaluation.
-- GaudiConfig: the class that enables to configure Habana Mixed Precision and to decide whether optimized operators and optimizers should be used or not.
+- [`GaudiConfig`](https://huggingface.co/docs/optimum/main/en/habana_gaudi_config#optimum.habana.GaudiConfig): the class that enables to configure Habana Mixed Precision and to decide whether optimized operators and optimizers should be used or not.

-The `GaudiTrainer` is very similar to the [🤗 Transformers Trainer](https://huggingface.co/docs/transformers/main_classes/trainer), and adapting a script using the Trainer to make it work with Gaudi will mostly consist in simply swapping the `Trainer` class for the `GaudiTrainer` one.
+The [`GaudiTrainer`](https://huggingface.co/docs/optimum/main/en/habana_trainer#optimum.habana.GaudiTrainer) is very similar to the [🤗 Transformers Trainer](https://huggingface.co/docs/transformers/main_classes/trainer), and adapting a script using the Trainer to make it work with Gaudi will mostly consist in simply swapping the `Trainer` class for the `GaudiTrainer` one.
 That's how most of the [example scripts](https://github.com/huggingface/optimum-habana/tree/main/examples) were adapted from their [original counterparts](https://github.com/huggingface/transformers/tree/main/examples/pytorch).

 Original script: